-The Program was created to select outstanding juniors and provide them with leadership development opportunities and support.
-Social Science Scholars are chosen through a competitive process.
-Those selected will participate in a unique, 3-unit leadership seminar during the spring semester of their junior year.
-The seminar prepares students for projects of their choosing, which are undertaken during the following summer and/or fall semesters.
-Each Social Science Scholar receives up to $5,000 for approved travel and other expenses related to domestic or international internships, service projects or research.
-During their senior year, Scholars will present reports on their leadership, attend seminars and symposia and work with mentors to prepare for fellowships, graduate schools and/or careers.
+The Social Science Scholars Program was created to recognize and challenge outstanding majors in the College of Social Sciences and Public Policy.
+Social Science Scholars are chosen through a highly competitive process.
+Those selected participate in a leadership seminar during the spring semester of their junior year.
+The seminar prepares students for research or service projects that are undertaken during the following summer and/or fall semesters.

-To become a Social Science Scholar, applicants must have completed all Liberal Studies requirements and earned a cumulative GPA of 3.3 or higher.
-They also must complete the on-line application form located on the program’s website (http://www.coss.fsu.edu/sss/content/online-application), along with an unofficial university transcript.
+Students applying for the program must have completed all liberal studies requirements and have a GPA of 3.3 or higher.
+They also must submit an unofficial university transcript and complete the on-line application located on this website.

 For more information contact